 Progress sheet: applied statistics

 The Data Science Specialization: The candidate must complete 36 of 42 units at the graduate level including PSTAT 220, PSTAT 234, and PSTAT 230.
-At least 2 of the following 3 courses are also required: PSTAT 231, PSTAT 232, and PSTAT 235.
+At least 2 of the following 3 courses are also required: PSTAT 215A, PSTAT 231, PSTAT 232, PSTAT 235, and PSTAT 237.
 The remaining units are to be upper-division or graduate courses from PSTAT or other departments as to avoid significant overlap.
 Students in this track can choose or be assigned a project in PSTAT 230 to fulfil the Data Science Project requirement, and such a project could be in a substantive area of student's interest.
 Each student's plan of study is subject to prior approval by the Department's Director of Graduate Studies.

 Progress sheet: data science